The fight ended draw: Understandable frustrations were met by good answers.

 And then the message was centralized!
 Centralize internally so that it is never the individual caseworker to decide on the GDPR, the risk assessment and what needs to be addressed:

-The in the opinion of the Danish Data Protection Agency should not be the individual educator, health nurse or caseworker tasked with documenting lawful handling of citizens' data.
-The municipality must ensure that proper processing of personal data in daily work is supported both technically and organizationally.
+The should after Datatilsynets view should not be the individual pedagogue, health nurse or case manager who is tasked with documenting legal handling of citizens' data.
+The municipality must ensure that correct processing of personal data in daily work is supported both technically and organizationally.

-The Data Inspectorate also pointed out that KL should be at the forefront of a code of conduct so that the municipalities feel more secure in the daily application of the regulation:
+Datatilsynet also drew attention to the fact that KL should take the lead with a code of conduct so that the municipalities feel more secure in the day-to-day application of the regulation:

 One possibility is also that KL draws up a code of conduct.
 A code of conduct is a set of guidelines that should help ensure that the authorities that adhere to the code apply the data protection rules correctly.